KavinduAshain00/KavinduAshain00/README.md

 🚀 I enjoy working on real-time systems, multiplayer games, and interactive applications that bring people together.

-* 🌍  I'm based in Sri Lanaka
+* 🌍  I'm based in Sri Lanka
 * ✉️  You can contact me at [kavinduashaingo@gmail.com](mailto:kavinduashaingo@gmail.com)

 <h3 align="left">Languages and Tools:</h3>